MohamedGalal-2/DEPI-Software-Tester-Graduation-Project/README.md

 The framework also supports JIRA for test management, ensuring smooth collaboration and tracking of test cases.

-We will be testing the following website: [DemoBlaze](https://www.demoblaze.com/index.html)
+We will be testing the following website: [nopcommerce demo](https://demo.nopcommerce.com/)

 ## 💑 Table of Contents
 - [📌 Project Overview](#-project-overview)